Aetna modified CPB 0863 covering nerve blocks, effective February 27, 2026. Here's what billing teams need to know.

 Impact Level High

-Key Action Audit charge capture and documentation templates for all nerve block CPT codes against the updated indication-specific medical necessity criteria before billing post-February 27, 2026 claims
+Key Action Audit charge capture for nerve block CPT codes against updated indication-level selection criteria before billing post-February 27, 2026 claims

 Aetna Nerve Block Coverage Criteria and Medical Necessity Requirements 2026